 - If the cancer is in one location and has not spread, the most common treatment approach is surgery to cure the cancer.
 This is often the case with skin cancers, as well as cancers of the lung, breast, and colon.

-- If the tumor has spread to local lymph nodes only, sometimes these can be removed.
+- If the tumor has spread to local lymph nodes only, sometimes these can also be removed.

-- If surgery cannot remove all of the cancer, the options for treatment may include radiation, chemotherapy, immunotheraphy, targeted cancer therapies, or other types of treatment.
+- If surgery cannot remove all of the cancer, the options for treatment may include radiation, chemotherapy, immunotherapy, targeted cancer therapies, or other types of treatment.
 Some cancers require a combination of treatments.
 Lymphoma, or cancer of the lymph glands, is rarely treated with surgery.
 Chemotherapy, immunotherapy, radiation therapy, and other nonsurgical therapies are often used.

 Although treatment for cancer can be difficult, there are many ways to keep up your strength.